OgnjenNinkovic/CigaretteShortageSolution/README.md

 # Cigarette deficiency control application

-### I developed this application to try to reduce the constant problem of cigarette deficiency.
-The application archives each control count of cigarettes and performs precisely comparison off control count by date.
+### I developed this application to try and reduce the constant problem of cigarette deficiency.
+The application archives each control count of cigarettes and performs precise comparison off control count by date.

 ## Instructions
 ### The application uses a .xls Excel file as the database, copied to C:\Users\currentUser\Documents\PopisCigara directory.